 As a standard rule, I always recommend 3/8 of an inch of space between the child’s longest toe and the end of the shoes, which translates to a half-size bigger shoe size.
 Shoes can fit short, long, or true to size, and depending on how they fit you will need to adjust the size that you get for your child.

 All of these snow boots styles fit “true to size”, which means that you need to provide your child with half a size longer to allow for growing room.

 Keep in mind that snow boots don’t come in half sizes, they come in whole sizes only.
 I always recommend rounding up to the larger size.
 For example, if your child happens to measure a foot size 10 ½, then I recommend providing your child with a boot size 11.
 If your child measures a foot size 10, then I recommend providing the child with a shoe size 11 as well.
 Makes sense?

-If you are unsure about your child’s foot size please refer to another article I wrote that will show you how to figure out your child’s exact foot size from home:
+If you are unsure about your child’s foot exact foot shape/ size please refer to another article I wrote that will show you how to figure out your child’s exact foot size from home:

-I feel like a lot of parents don’t provide their children with wide feet with a pair of snow boots just because they don’t know that snow boots for children with wide feet actually exist.
+I believe a lot of parents don’t provide their children with wide feet with a pair of snow boots simply because they don’t know that snow boots for children with wide feet actually exist.

 Please make sure that you provide your child with the correct pair of snow boots.
 Providing children with footwear that doesn’t fit the shape of their feet will lead to numerous issues that involve blisters, calluses, and corns.

-Once children develop a blister, they change their walking gait since they try to not put pressure in the area where the blister is.
-This will force them to change their walking gait and put pressure in parts of their feet and legs where they are not supposed to, which might to foot, knee, back, and leg pain.
+Once children develop a blister, they change their walking gait since they try to not put pressure on the area where the blister is.
+This will force them to change their walking gait and put pressure on parts of their feet and legs where they are not supposed to, which might lead to foot, knee, back, and leg pain.

 Have you found a particular snow boot style that has worked well for your child with wide or extra wide feet?
 Please share your findings below so other parents can benefit from your experiences.